MentalBlank/Tiktok-Revanced/README.md

 - Remove download restrictions and change the default download path.
 - Remember the clear display configurations between videos.
 - Show a progress bar for all videos.
 - Enable the playback speed option for all videos and retain speed configurations between videos.
-(Patch disabled until fixed)
 - Remove ads, livestreams, stories, image videos, and videos with a specific amount of views or likes from the feed.
 - Add ReVanced settings to TikTok.
-(Patch disabled until fixed)
 - Spoof the information retrieved from the SIM card.
 - Disable login requirement.
-(Patch disabled until fixed)
 - Fix Google login and allow logging in with a Google account.

 ## Disclaimer: